garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 ### Introduction.
 **"Are we alone in the universe?"**.
 When it comes to answering one of the most relevant questions that humanity has still open, we have to admit that we don't have a clue.
 The first historical references to the question are found in ancient Greece.
 Greek and Roman philosophers reasoned that since the universe seemed to be so vast, it would be reasonable to think that other *"tribes"* would be living somewhere out there.
-Later on, religious thinking displaced the logical reasoning and humanity became special just because it was God's will for the humans to be special.
-It was not until the Renascent when others started to ask the same question again: *"If the Earth is no the center of the universe and there are other planets and stars, why should be life on Earth special?"*
+Later on, religious thinking displaced logical reasoning and humanity became special just because it was God's will for humans to be special.
+It was not until the Renascent, when others started to ask the same question again: *"If the Earth is no the center of the universe and there are other planets and stars, why should be life on Earth special?"*
 {: style="text-align: justify"}
 <!--more-->

-If you think for a second about the implications that answering that question would have, you soon realize how crucial it is for us, humans, find the answer.
-It doesn't really matter the answer itself, just knowing with 100% certainty that there is (or that there is not) life somewhere else in the universe, would change our view of the universe.
+If you think for a second about the implications that answering that question would have, you soon realize how crucial it is for us, humans, to find the answer.
+It doesn't matter the answer itself, just knowing with 100% certainty that there is (or that there is not) life somewhere else in the universe, would change our view of the universe.
 {: style="text-align: justify"}

-Unfortunately, neither ancient greeks, guys like Copernicus or Huygens had the technology to answer the question, and indeed we still don't know if we can answer that question today.
+Unfortunately, neither ancient greeks nor guys like Copernicus and Huygens had the technology to answer the question, and indeed we still don't know if we can answer that question today.
 But here in this post, I will show you some of the current approaches that we, humans, are using to try to answer the question.
 {: style="text-align: justify"}

 ### The Fermi paradox and the Drake equation.
-In 1961 Frank Drake tried to shed some light into the mystery by turning the philosophical question into a parametric hypothesis.
-He estimated numerically the probability of another intelligent civilization living in our galaxy.
-For the first time in history, someone had answered the question from a numerical point of view.
-According to Drake, we are sharing our galaxy with another 10 intelligent civilizations with the ability to communicate.
+In 1961 Frank Drake tried to shed some light on the mystery by turning the philosophical question into a parametric hypothesis.
+He estimated numerically the probability for another intelligent civilization to live in the Milky Way.
+For the first time in history, someone had tried to answer the question from a numerical point of view.
+According to Drake, we should be sharing our galaxy with another 10 intelligent civilizations with the ability to communicate.
 Is that too much? is that too little?
-Well... for sure we would not be able to detect our own presence from a distance 10K light-years (3,1kpc) which is approximately 1/10 of the galactic size.
-Indeed we would not be able to detect even the presence of Earth since the furthest exoplantet detected and confirmed it is around 6.5K light-years:
+Well... for sure we would not be able to detect our presence from 10K light-years (3,1kpc) which accounts for approximately 1/10 of the galactic size.
+Moreover, we would not be able to detect even the presence of Earth since the closest exoplantet detected is around around 6.5K light-years from us.
 {: style="text-align: justify"}

 <img src="/images/1920px-Distribution_of_exoplanets_by_distance.png" width="500">

-But coming back to Drake equations, it takes into account the following parameters:
+But coming back to Drake's equations.
+It takes into account the following parameters:

 <img src="/images/drakeequation.svg" width="500">

-R∗ = the rate of star formation
+R∗ = Rate of star formation
-fp = the ratio of stars having planets
+fp = Ratio of stars having planets
-ne = the ratio of planets in the habitable zone
+ne = Ratio of planets in the habitable zone of the stars
-fl = the ratio of ne that would actually develop life
+fl = Ratio of *ne*that would actually develop life
-fi = the ratio of fl that would develop intelligent life
+fi = Ratio of *fl* that would develop intelligent life
-fc = the ratio of civilizations that develop a technology detectable from other planets
+fc = Ratio of civilizations that develop a technology detectable from other planets
-L = the time for which civilizations send detectable signatures to space
+L = Time for which civilizations send detectable signatures to space

-Of course, some of Drake equation's constrains are purely theoretical; for instance, we don't know how easy it is for a form of life to exist or to become intelligent.
-There is a recent study in which the authors develop a theoretical Bayesian framework to estimate some of Drake's parameters.
-In [this paper](https://www.pnas.org/content/117/22/11995), they argue that considering how early life arrived to Earth and how late this life became intelligent, adquisition of intelligence might not be an easy leap to make; however, the universe is vast, so big that even events with very low probalites are likely to happen somewhere and this is where the Fermi paradox kicks in: If it is so likely that there is intelligent life somewhere in the observable universe, why haven't we heard from them??!!
+Of course, some of the parameters are purely theoretical; for instance, we don't know how easy it is for a form of life to exist or to become intelligent.
+There is, indeed, a recent study in which the authors develop a theoretical Bayesian framework to estimate some of Drake's parameters.
+In [this paper](https://www.pnas.org/content/117/22/11995), they argue that considering how early life arrived on Earth and how late this life became intelligent, acquisition of intelligence might not be an easy leap to make.
+However, the universe is vast, so big that even events with very low probabilities are likely to happen somewhere.
+Here is where  Fermi's paradox kicks in: *If it is so likely that there is intelligent life somewhere in the observable universe, why haven't we heard from them??!!*
 {: style="text-align: justify"}

-There are so many possible answers to try to *solve* the paradox that it would impossible to mention them all, and still it is a paradox because none of the arguments is strong enough to solve it.
-Maybe aliens are not interested in communicate, maybe they are too advanced for us to understand them, maybe there are *"technological filters"* lke nuclear wars, climate changes, etc... wipping out civilizations once they reacch these technological stages.
+There are so many possible answers to try to *solve* the paradox that it would be impossible to mention them all, and still, it is a paradox because none of the arguments is strong enough to solve it.
+Maybe aliens are not interested in communicating, maybe they are too advanced for us to understand them, maybe there are *"technological filters"* like nuclear wars, climate changes, etc... wiping out civilizations once they reach these technological stages.
 Again, we don't know.
 {: style="text-align: justify"}

 ### The SETI/Breakthrough programs
 Since we haven't been able to disprove any hypothesis regarding extraterrestrial intelligence so far, we can only keep scanning the sky looking for a signature of an intelligent civilization and this is what the SETI does.
-Through different initiatives, SETI scans most of the electromagenetic spectrum (from radio waves to light sources) trying to find unnatural signals.
-However the amount of data gathered so far is insanely big, that big that a comprenhensive analysis using *"humans-informed"* analyses would take a lot of years.
+Through different initiatives, SETI scans most of the electromagnetic spectrum (from radio waves to light sources) trying to find *non-natural* signatures.
+However, the amount of data gathered so far is insanely big, that big that a comprehensive analysis using *"humans"* to analyze it would take a lot of years.
 We need machines to do the job.
 {: style="text-align: justify"}

 <img src="/images/matrxquote.jpeg" width="500">

-SETI, through the Breakthrough program, has released masive datasets containing data from the closests 100000 stars.
+SETI, through the Breakthrough program, has released massive datasets containing data from the closest 100000 stars.
 The data comes from [The Parkes Observatory](https://en.wikipedia.org/wiki/Parkes_Observatory), [The Green Bank Telescope](https://greenbankobservatory.org/science/telescopes/gbt/) and the [Automated Planted Finder(Lick Observatory)](https://en.wikipedia.org/wiki/Automated_Planet_Finder) and you can download everything [here](https://breakthroughinitiatives.org/opendatasearch).
-The idea behind releasing such a dataset is to make it available for the community, so everyone can explore it and this is what I will do in this post:to establish a computational framework so everyone can explore this and other astronomical datasets.
+The idea behind releasing such a dataset is to make it available for the community, so everyone can explore it and this is what I will do in this post: To establish a computational framework so that everyone can explore this and other astronomical datasets.
 {: style="text-align: justify"}

 ### Navigating the data.
-In this post I will just focus on the APF dataset because of it's simplicity.
-The APF dataset is a set of images in [FITS](https://en.wikipedia.org/wiki/FITS) format.
-Each image corresponds to the observation of one star at one particular timepoint.
-The "images" are indeed spectrograms which are generated by a telescope coupled with an [echelle spectrograph](https://en.wikipedia.org/wiki/Echelle_grating) that splits the light coming from an star into its different wavelenghts.
-This allows us to measure the number of photons of each wavelength coming from that particular start:
+In this post, I will just focus on the *APF* dataset because of its simplicity.
+The *APF* dataset is a set of images in [FITS](https://en.wikipedia.org/wiki/FITS) format.
+Each image corresponds to the observation of one star at one particular time point.
+The "images" are indeed spectrograms that are generated by a telescope coupled with an [echelle spectrograph](https://en.wikipedia.org/wiki/Echelle_grating) that splits the light coming from a star into its different wavelengths.
+This allows us to measure the number of photons of each wavelength coming from that particular star:
 Here is an scheeme of an echelle spectograph:
 {: style="text-align: justify"}

 <img src="/images/micromachines-10-00037-g002.png" width="500">
 [Source](https://www.mdpi.com/2072-666X/10/1/37/htm)